bossiemanuele/bossiemanuele.github.io/_news/2025-08-20-aiaa-acceptance.md

 author_profile: false
 ---

-Our paper has been accepted for the **AIAA SciTech Forum 2026**.
-I will present in Orlando.
+Orlando, here we go!
+The paper **Uncovering Direct Influence Networks of Takeoff Weight: Network Science and Information Theoretic Approach** has been accepted for publication at the **AIAA SciTech Forum 2026**.
+I will present at AIAA SciTech 2026 in Orlando!